-Materials & Color

-• Roof Mate erial
+Roof Material

-, Appropriate Materials include:

-I Inappropriate Materials include:

-• Flat roofs except at covered porches and entry porticos "S" tile All other roofing materials not mentioned are prohibited Windows, Doors and Garage Doors Wo od windows, painted aluminum, and vinyl are permitted Natural aluminum is prohibited All tilted glazing will be subject to the approval of the MBPDRC Wood tilt-up, barn style and sectional roll-up garage doors are permitted Garage door colors should blend into the overall color scheme to de- emphasize the prominence of the door

-F Paving Materials (Sidewalks and driveways)

 Appropriate Materials include:

-Flagstone Exposed aggregate (natural stone color) Natural stone unit pavers Colored concrete (natural stone color) Stamped concrete (natural stone color) Concrete Wire cut brick Fired clay pavers Pre-cast concrete pavers Interlocking concrete paver Predominately black or gray colored pavement Asphalt
+- Asphalt (25-year min.), decrabond, slate and concrete flat tile shingles - Monochromatic roof shingles are not permitted, combinations of earth tones to gray tones are preferred - Steel (Brand, gauge and color subject to MBPDRC approval) - Use of copper, terne, zinc, etc. will be allowed as accents (bay/bow widows, porticos, finials), however, they are subject to approval by the MBPDRC

+Inappropriate Materials include:

+- Flat roofs except at covered porches and entry porticos - "S" tile - All other roofing materials not mentioned are prohibited

+Windows, Doors and Garage Doors

+- Wood windows, painted aluminum, and vinyl are permitted - Natural aluminum is prohibited - All tilted glazing will be subject to the approval of the MBPDRC - Wood tilt-up, barn style and sectional roll-up garage doors are permitted - Garage door colors should blend into the overall color scheme to deemphasize the prominence of the door

+Paving Materials (Sidewalks and driveways)

+Appropriate Materials include:

+- Natural stone (including but not limited to; sandstone, limestone, and slate)

+- Flagstone

+- Exposed aggregate (natural stone color)

+- Natural stone unit pavers

+- Colored concrete (natural stone color)

+- Stamped concrete (natural stone color)

+- Concrete

+- Wire cut brick

+- Fired clay pavers

+- Pre-cast concrete pavers

+- Interlocking concrete paver

+- Predominately black or gray colored pavement

+- Asphalt

+Chimneys

-Exposed metal flues are not acceptable
+- Brick, stone, stucco and siding and in combinations are acceptable - Exposed metal flues are not acceptable - Caps must be painted to complement the home

-actual sample.
+Skylights

+Appropriate Materials include;

+- Designed as an integral part of the roof - Glazing must be clear, solar bronze, or white - Framing material must be bronze or color to match the roof

+Inappropriate Materials include:

+- Reflective glazing

+- Natural aluminum framing

+- Flashing and Sheet Metal

+- All flashing and sheet metal must be colored to match adjacent material

+Fencing and Patio Walls

+Within the further restrictions on fences and patios discussed in the Section "Site Uses & Elements", fences and patio walls are to be compatible with the materials, color & style of the home to which they are attached.

+Vents

+- All vent stacks and pipes must be colored to match the adjacent roof or wall material - Vent stacks should be grouped on the side or rear of the roof when possible - Vents should not extend above the ridge line.

+Antennas

-Skylights Appropriate Materials include; Designed as an integral part of the roof Glazing must be clear, solar bronze, or white Framing material must be bronze or color to match the roof Inappropriate Materials include: Reflective glazing Natural aluminum framing Flashing and Sheet Metal All flashing and sheet metal must be colored to match adjacent material Fencing and Patio Walls Fencing is not allowed in the Mission Bay Preserve.
-Patio walls are to be compatible with the materials, color & style of the home to which they are attached.
-Vents All vent stacks and pipes must be colored to match the adjacent roof or wall material Vent stacks should be grouped on the side or rear of the roof when possible Vents should not extend above the ridge line.
-Antennas Home owners may not install, or cause to be installed, any television, radio or citizen band (CB) antenna, satellite dish larger than 24", or other electronic receiving or broadcasting device on the exterior of any house or structure, exceptions are to be made on a case by case basis by the MBPDRC Ground or structure mounted satellite dishes must be appropriately screened subject to the review of the MBPDRC Any such installation must be in compliance with all applicable ordinances, It is recommended that all homes be pre- wired for cable TV reception Solar Solar panels are to be integrated into the roof design, with the same roof slope paralleling the roof and mounted directly to the roof surface.
-Panels and frames must be bronze anodized or match the roof color. □ Natural aluminum frames are prohibited.
-Solar equipment; such as pumps, tanks, etc., are to be screened from the view of adjacent lots and public streets.
+- Home owners may not install, or cause to be installed, any television, radio or citizen band (CB) antenna, satellite dish larger than 24", or other electronic receiving or broadcasting device on the exterior of any house or structure, exceptions are to be made on a case by case basis by the MBPDRC - Ground or structure mounted satellite dishes must be appropriately screened subject to the review of the MBPDRC - Any such installation must be in compliance with all applicable ordinances, - It is recommended that all homes be pre-wired for cable TV reception

-Solar panels integrated into the actual roof shingle are allowed upon review of the

-☐ All Solar applications must be approved by the MBPDRC.

-COLORS
+Solar

+- Solar panels are to be integrated into the roof design, with the same roof slope paralleling the roof and mounted directly to the roof surface. - Panels and frames must be bronze anodized or match the roof color. - Natural aluminum frames are prohibited. - Solar equipment; such as pumps, tanks, etc., are to be screened from the view of adjacent lots and public streets. - Solar panels integrated into the actual roof shingle are allowed upon review of the actual sample. - All Solar applications must be approved by the MBPDRC.

+Colors